orlof/xcb3-ext/readme.md

 - `CALL FillBitmap(0)`:
   This fills the entire bitmap with the value 0 (clearing all pixels).

-- `CALL FillScreen(SHL(COLOR_WHITE, 4) OR COLOR_RED)`:
+- `CALL FillScreen(COLOR_WHITE, COLOR_RED)`:
   This sets the screen memory with a value derived from a combination of the white and red colors.
-Here, `SHL(COLOR_WHITE, 4)` shifts the white color value 4 bits to the left, and `OR COLOR_RED` combines it with the red color value.
-This combination sets the background color to red and the foreground color to white.
+This combination sets the foreground color to white and the background color to red.

 - `CALL Plot(160, 50, MODE_SET)`:
   This plots (or draws) a pixel at coordinates (160, 50) in the foreground color.